ASKurz/blogdown5/content/blog/2023-02-13-causal-inference-with-logistic-regression/index.md

 ```

     ##
     ##   Term Estimate Std.
 Error    z Pr(>|z|) 2.5 % 97.5 %
-    ##  1 - 0   0.2207    0.04885 4.518 6.2505e-06 0.1249 0.3164
+    ##  1 - 0    0.221     0.0488 4.52   <0.001 0.125  0.316
     ##
-    ## Prediction type:  response
-    ## Columns: type, term, estimate, std.error, statistic, p.value, conf.low, conf.high
+    ## Columns: term, estimate, std.error, statistic, p.value, conf.low, conf.high

-Thus we expect our hypothetical person with demographics at the mean and/or modes for the covariates will be about 22% more likely to get tested if given the intervention, compared to if she had not.
+Thus we expect our hypothetical participant with demographics at the mean and/or modes for the covariates will be about 22% more likely to get tested if given the intervention, compared to if she had not.

 ### Compute `\((p^1 \mid \mathbf C = \mathbf c, \mathbf D = \mathbf d) - (p^0 \mid \mathbf C = \mathbf c, \mathbf D = \mathbf d)\)` from `glm2`.